Sponsor A Child

 The Bhatti Mines community faces extreme hardship of poverty and unemployment.
 This is one of the most impoverished areas of Delhi.
 The 30,000 residents of the villages live in slum-like conditions lacking adequate shelter, running water, electricity, health services, schools and economic opportunity.

-The Bhatti Mines School gives children in this area an alternative to forced labor: every day 156 children receive an education, empowerment and hope for the future.
-The Amala Foundation has been in partnership with the Bhatti Mines School for three years.
+The Bhatti Mines School gives children in this area an alternative to forced labor: each year over 100 children receive an education, empowerment and hope for the future.
+The Amala Foundation has been in partnership with the Bhatti Mines School since 2007.

 Santosh and Archana Singh began teaching the children of Bhatti Mines ten years ago out of a deep calling to address the issues of child labor and poverty in their community.
 In 2007, Vanessa met the Singh family while serving in India and was moved by their sincerity and devotion; she felt inspired to reach out to the Amala Foundation community to form an Alliance based on the Foundation’s guiding principle that sustainable peace begins within.
 From this meeting, the Bhatti Mines Partnership was birthed.